Why Your Next Web Project Depends On WordPress

 Since 2013, WordPress has successfully become the platform of choice for more than 50% of websites online today.
 Those incredible numbers alone should make you take notice if you’re considering WordPress for your next web project.

 You don’t have to pay anything to use WordPress, unless you want to.
 There are premium themes and plugins you can purchase from independent developers, if you want an extra layer of customization.
-As of 2015, though, there are more than 2,600 free themes and over 31,000 free plugins, according to statistics provided by WordPress.
+There are more than 2,600 free themes and over 31,000 free plugins, according to statistics provided by WordPress.

 These themes and plugins aren’t garbage.
 Some of the biggest companies on the web use them.
 And it’s all because WordPress is…